Colorful Minors: Introduction

 It follows directly from a construction by Robertson and Seymour \cite{RobertsonS1986Grapha} that if a pair $(H,\psi)$ has the Erd\H{o}s-P{\'o}sa property, then the graph $H$ must be planar.
-Furthermore, one may observe that if $(H,\psi)$ is not a colorful minor of every $q$-segregated grid,\footnote{That is, there exists a $k$ such that $(H,\psi)$ is a colorful minor of every $(q,k)$-segregated grid.} then it does not have the Erd\H{o}s-P{\'o}sa property.
 As we demonstrate in \cref{sec_ErdosPosa}, the boundary between instances that do and do not exhibit the Erd\H{o}s-P\'osa property shifts in subtle ways in the presence of colors -- subtleties that are worth highlighting.

 For every $q\in\mathbb{N},$ we provide the \textsl{full list} of graphs $\Ocal_q$ such that a $q$-colorful graph has the Erd\H{o}s-P{\'o}sa property if and only if it does not contain any of the graphs from $\Ocal_q$ as a colorful minor.
 In other words, we provide, for every $q,$ the set of \textsl{colorful minor-obstructions} for the Erd\H{o}s-P{\'o}sa property of $q$-colorful graphs.
 We also stress that $|\Ocal_{q}|\in\Ocal(q^4),$ i.e., its size grows polynomially in the number of colors. \Cref{fig_EPIntro} gives a schematic definition of $\Ocal_q,$ for every $q.$